ISF-DDU/.github/profile/README.md

 Joining ISF is easy and open to all students.
 Here's how you can get involved:

-1. **📥 Join Our GitHub Organization:** Request to join our GitHub organization to access project repositories and contribute to our initiatives.
+1. **📥 Join Our GitHub Organization:** By contributing to our repos.

 2. **📅 Attend Events:** Stay updated on our upcoming events and participate actively.